dilshan/yali/doxygen/static/main.md

 The PCB of the YALI module can also order from the PCBWay website.

 YALI is an open-source project.
-All the hardware designs and software source codes are available in the YALI project repository.
+All the hardware designs and software source codes are available in the [YALI project repository](https://github.com/dilshan/yali).
+Assembling and interfacing guide for YALI hardware module is also available in [YouTube video](https://youtu.be/gdLx3jKWsBA).